Islandora/documentation/docs/user-documentation/collections.md

 Collections are groups of repository content that can be described themselves.
 Repository content is aggregated in a collection by setting the `field_member_of` entity reference field to point to a collection.
 Generally speaking, anything can behave as a collection, and anything with `field_member_of` can be a member of a collection.
 However, collections are 'officially' designated as such by applying the "Collection" taxonomy term to an item's `field_model` field.
-By default, Islandora 8 has a context configured to display a view of child resource nodes when the currently displayed resource node uses that term.
+By default, Islandora 8 has a context configured to handle collections by looking for that term.

 !!!
 Tip "Collections and Deleting"
     Collections and their members are